Havre, Montana: History

 Fort Assinniboine is 6 mi southwest of Havre.
 The fort served as one of Montana's principal military posts from 1879 through the Prohibition era.
 The fort was one of many used by the United States to protect against potential attacks from Native Americans and to block incursions from Canada.
 At its peak, the fort housed and employed 489 soldiers in 104 buildings.

 Also near Havre is the Bear's Paw Battlefield site of the Battle of Bear Paw, where the Nez Perce were attacked and defeated by the U.S. Cavalry.
 Chief Joseph surrendered to the Cavalry and made a famous speech ending with the line, "From where the sun now stands, I will fight no more forever."

 In 2018, two natural-born U.S. citizens were detained by U.S. Customs and Border Protection agents; in 2020, they settled with CBP for an undisclosed sum.

 Geography

-Havre is located in eastern Hill County.
+Havre is located in eastern Hill County, on the Milk River.
 U.S. Route 2 (1st Street) is the main road through the city, running east to west near the city's northern border.
 Route 2 leads east 87 mi to Malta and west 102 mi to Shelby and Interstate 15.
 U.S. Route 87 has its northern terminus in West Havre, 3 mi west of downtown Havre.
 US 87 leads southwest 110 mi to Great Falls.
 Montana Secondary Highway 234 leads south from the center of Havre 30 mi to the Bear Paw Ski Bowl in the Bears Paw Mountains.

 According to the United States Census Bureau, Havre has a total area of 3.28 sqmi, all land.